ktor-doc-jp/ktor-doc-jp/servers/autoreload.md

 don't expect it to be reloaded automatically.
 It cannot work because core classes are loaded before the auto-reload kicks in.
 The exclusion can potentially be smaller, but it is hard to analyze all the transitive closure of types loaded during startup.
 {: .note}

+Classpath entries look like `file:///path/to/project/build/classes/myproject.jar`, so `to/project` would match, but `com.mydomain` would not.
+{: .note}

 ## Recompiling automatically on source changes